dblapps/DAAttributedStringUtils/README.md

 	formatter.colors = @[ [UIColor redColor], [UIColor blueColor] ];
 	NSAttributedString* attrStr = [formatter formatString:@"%0C%0FRed Courier Text %1C%1FBlue Arial Text %0CRed Arial Text"];

-Formatters also have a default point size, font, and color.
+Formatters also have a default point size, weight, font, and color.
 These are used in the absence of explicit formatting codes.
-The initial default font is 17-point Helvetica, and the initial default color is black.
-You can change these with the defaultPointSize, defaultFontFamily, and defaultColor properties:
+The initial default font is 17-point Helvetica, the default weight is 0, and the initial default color is black.
+You can change these with the defaultWeight, defaultPointSize, defaultFontFamily, and defaultColor properties:

+	formatter.defaultWeight = 1;
 	formatter.defaultPointSize = 24.0f;
 	formatter.defaultFontFamily = @"Georgia";
 	formatter.defaultColor = [UIColor orangeColor];